Wave of anti-police protests strains U.S. law enforcement

 Both of the killings were captured on video.

-Jim Pasco, executive director of the National Fraternal Order of Police, said heightened media attention and the ubiquity of cell phones have fuelled recent firings and resignations.
+Jim Pasco, executive director of the National Fraternal Order of Police, said heightened media attention and the ubiquity of cell phones have fueled recent firings and resignations.

 "There's a far greater public awareness that's going on and it's increased (protesters') ability to affect the process," Pasco said.